abeerios/odin-recipes/README.md

 the fundamentals of HTML.
 // I will commit to regularly creating git adds and commits.
-// I will have applied my knowledge of HTML, covering everything from elements to self closing tags.
+// I will have applied my knowledge of HTML, covering everything from elements to adding images.